-All Orders Shipped Worldwide Freight Free!
-(All Pricing Shown on our Website INCLUDE Shipping Fees -- So No Additional Shipping Charges!)
+Still Shipping Orders Worldwide!
+No Problem.
+Freight Free!
+(All Pricing Shown on our Website INCLUDES Shipping Fees -- So No Additional Shipping Charges!)

 Current Lead Time: 3-5 workdays to produce your order and 5-7 days shipping time.

 Corona Virus Okay!
 We are a small, family-run business strictly observing Social Distancing to Protect Our Elder Family Members at Home!

 You know, we spend roughly half of our lives sleeping.
 Most Westerners spend that time two feet off the floor in a bed with a mattress on a box spring.
 That being said, an ever increasing number of non-Japanese are discovering the advantages of sleeping a little closer to the earth on a futon.

 However, we have to draw a clear distinction between so-called "Western style" futons (manufactured for the Western market) and authentic Japanese made futon that you will find in Japan.

 Hi I'm Dean Fuller, the creator of FutonBedsFromJapan.com and I've lived in Japan for over six years now.
 Aside from the occasional night spent in a hotel somewhere, my wife Yumi and I have slept on an authentic Japanese style futon since the first night I moved to Japan.